openfaas/faas/BACKERS.md

 ### OpenFaaS Sponsors

-Become the first sponsor and have your logo on the [OpenFaaS homepage](https://www.openfaas.com/).
+Become a sponsor and have your logo placed on the [OpenFaaS website](https://www.openfaas.com/)

 ### Backers

 Listed by reward, followed by miscellaneous amounts.
 Names are (pending) until first pledge is taken by Patreon, this is at the start of each month.

-* José Roberto Almaráz Da Cunha Júnior
+* Weston Steimel
 * Wesley Kennedy
+* Sivaramakrishnan Malikkal
+* Richard Petersen-Hall
+* Rafael Barbosa
+* Pav Jimanov
 * Owen Dall Sotomayor
-* Theo Pack
-* Toby Boudreaux
-* Pav Jimanov
+* Murugappan Sevugan Chetty
-* Eric Stoekl
+* Markus Fischbacher
-* Alex DeBrie
+* Mark Jeromin
+* José Roberto Almaráz Da Cunha Júnior
 * Johnny Mkhael
-* Rafael Barbosa
-* Weston Steimel
-* Michael	Herman
-* Cody De Arkland
-* Richard Petersen-Hall
-* Sivaramakrishnan Malikkal
-* Lewis Denham-Parry
-* Markus Fischbacher
+* Garden Germany GmbH

 Miscellaneous rewards/amounts are not shown.